josephtesla/nestjs-challenge/README.md

 # Record Store Challenge API

+## UPDATES
+I've completed the assessment, ensuring a fully functional and performant API.
+Kindly review the "System Documentation - Hostelworld_GodwinJoseph.pdf" file (in the root) I've put together to get a succint overview of the major design/architectural changes and the reasoning behind the final implementation.

 ## Description

 This is a **NestJS** application starter with MongoDB integration.
 If necessary, it provides a script to boot a Mongo emulator for Docker.
 This setup includes end-to-end tests, unit tests, test coverage, linting, and database setup with data from `data.json`.